Finance Act 2024: tax measures affecting your electric fleet

 Revised ceilings

-At the same time as the trigger threshold is lowered, the maximum ceiling is raised from 50,000 euros to 60,000 euros for vehicles emitting more than 193 g/km of carbon dioxide.
+At the same time as the trigger threshold has been lowered, the maximum ceiling has been raised from 50,000 to 60,000 euros for vehicles emitting more than 193 g/km of carbon dioxide.

-This measure is particularly aimed at the highest-emission combustion-powered vehicles, such as SUVs.
+This measure is particularly aimed at the highest-emitting internal combustion vehicles, such as SUVs.

-All the more so as the cap on the amount of the malus at 50% of the purchase value has also been abolished, the government pointing to a lack of firmness towards owners of polluting vehicles.
+All the more so as the cap on the amount of the penalty at 50 % of the purchase value has also been abolished, with the government pointing to a lack of firmness towards owners of polluting vehicles.

 2024 CO2 scale, WLTP method